 Reduce your household water use – Water, especially in California is a finite resource so only use what you need!
 Not only will you save money, you will also reduce the energy needed to treat and transport the water to your home.
 This can be as easy as getting a timer for your shower, fixing your leaks, turning off the water when brushing your teeth, or reusing your water from dishwashing.
 Homeowners can also purchase high efficiency and low-flow appliances like dishwashers, washing machines and toilets.
 Check out rebates and programs from TDPUD.

-- Compost – Put your food scraps to work to nourish our soils.
+Compost – Put your food scraps to work to nourish our soils.
 Start your own backyard compost, or even easier: drop off your food scraps to one of our three community drop-off locations.
-The food scraps donated at the Demonstration Garden or Farmers Market get used by Slow Food Lake Tahoe to grow produce for members in our community who are in need.
+The food scraps donated at the Demonstration Garden or Farmers Market are used by Slow Food Lake Tahoe to grow produce for community members in need.

 If you’re interested in a comprehensive list of solutions to reduce your GHG footprint beyond your household, check out Project Drawdown, at www.drawdown.org.

 By: Nick Martin, Sustainability and Special Projects Manager